Has the City of Atlantis Been Discovered in the Eye of the Sahara?

 Many believe Plato’s stories about Atlantis were parables and that he used Atlantis to set the stage for his ideology.
 Plato’s Atlantean narrative might be in the same vein as James Cameron’s Avatar, in which he warns us that corporate greed and racism can quickly pollute and potentially destroy our civilization.

-King Atlas, aka King of Atlantis, and namer of the Atlantic Ocean is the same person as Atlas of Mauritania.
+King Atlas, also known as King of Atlantis and namer of the Atlantic Ocean, is the same person as Atlas of Mauritania.
 Herodotus’s map from 450 BC places Atlantis in the same place as the Eye.
 The Egyptians, the first tellers of the Atlantis story, were colonized by Atlantis.
 It’s through their lineages that we came to learn about Atlantis and its precise location.

 The circular isle of Atlantis was described to have a diameter of 127 Stadia.
 1 Stadia = 607 feet.
 When you multiply 127 x 607, the result is 77,089 ft.
 This is equivalent to around 14.6 miles – the diameter of the Eye.